allenling/cordis/README.rst

 pack/parse
 -------------

-simple pack and parse layer, and you can use tools standalone.
+simple pack and parse layer, and you can use pack/parse module standalone.

+no recursion, just iteration in parser, easy to use.

 .. code-block:: python